 City, state, country:

 I got my PhD at the University of Michigan in 2017, studying the ecology and evolutionary biology of robber flies (Diptera: Asilidae), including a collaboration with Dr. Rob Cannings on the genus Lasiopogon.
 I cut my teeth working on American and Mongolian robber flies with Dr. Riley Nelson at BYU during my undergrad.
 Most recently I've been working as an adjunct professor at St. Lawrence University, and most recently have been working at the University of Arizona.

-I'm interested in getting/borrowing/trading for robber flies in 95% alcohol, particularly from the subfamily Stichopogoninae (Lasiopogon, Stichopogon, Townsendia, Lissoteles, etc).
-Others (especially Asilinae and Laphriinae) are also useful, as is precise locality info.
+I'm interested in getting/borrowing/trading for robber flies, especially in 95% alcohol, and particularly from the subfamily Stichopogoninae (Lasiopogon, Stichopogon, Townsendia, Lissoteles, etc).
+Other asilids (especially Asilinae and Laphriinae) are also welcome, as is precise locality info.

 I haven't autosubscribed to all pages on which I leave a comment, so email me directly if you want to make sure I'll notice.